 2 World’s Fair Drive

 (Route 527 – Easton Ave and US Interstate 287)

 Somerset, NJ 08873

 Free parking is available at the meeting venue.

-For additional program information, questions, or concerns, or if you require special arrangements to attend this activity, please contact Eric Nussbaum at 908-300-5833 or by email at firstname.lastname@example.org.
+For additional information, questions, concerns, or if you require special arrangements to attend this activity, please contact Eric Nussbaum at 908-300-5833 or by email at firstname.lastname@example.org.

-University Orthopaedic Associates and Rutgers reserve the right to modify the activity content, faculty and activities, and reserves the right to cancel this activity if necessary.
+University Orthopaedic Associates and Rutgers reserve the right to modify program content, faculty and program activities.
+It also reserves the right to cancel the activity if necessary.
 If the activity is cancelled, liability is limited to the registration fee.